 Travel

 I get inspiration from around the world.
-Having traveled to 88 countries in my life, and many of them more than once, I can say that I’ve experienced a wide range of cultures.
+I have traveled to 88 countries in my life, and many of them more than once, I can say that I’ve experienced a wide range of cultures.
 Humans, in general, serve as a significant source of inspiration for me.
 It’s fascinating to observe how we behave, how we perceive the world, and how unique and unpredictable humans can be.”